anisa-bila/DisasterM3/DisasterM3_paper_summary.md

 ## The Problem Statement

-Large vision-language models (VLMs) have been shown to achieve good performance in analyzing large-scale satellite imagery and geospatial analysis.
+Large vision-language models (VLMs) have been successful in analyzing large-scale satellite imagery and geospatial analysis.
 In the case of natural disasters, structural damage assessment, disaster-specific impact evaluation, diverse regional analysis, and long-term disaster reports are of concern.
 However, VLMs are devoid of an in-depth understanding of disaster scenarios due to the lack of specialized disaster-related datasets and training data.

 ## The Solution